14 Incredible Things To Do In Banff, Canada

 Where to stay in Banff

 Banff is intensely popular, and is therefore often very busy.
 You’ll want to plan your trip well in advance to avoid the disappointment of not having a place to stay.
-The Fairmont Banff Springs hotel or the Rimrock Resort are both the top choices for those looking for a little luxury on their Rockies trip, but they come with the appropriately matched price tags.

 Banff accommodation

 If that’s not your style I recommend a number of mid-range hotels located throughout the main town area.
 The bonus is that they are also closer to everything.
-The Moose Hotel is a great place to stay, as is the Mount Royal.
-Although Mount Royal is a little more central so could be a little livelier on a weekend or in the summer.
+The Moose Hotel is a great place to stay although it’s one of the more costly in-town hotels.

 For somewhere a little quieter try the Banff Park Lodge, one street over.
 Looking for more economical accommodation?
 Banff has a hostel, the Samesun.
 That’s about as cheap as you’ll find, because fair warning: Banff isn’t that cheap.